Undergraduate concurrent degrees

 Formal concurrent degrees

-The School of Sustainability presently has a formal agreement with the following bachelor’s degree programs.
+The School of Sustainability has a formal agreement with the following bachelor’s degree programs.
 A formal agreement means that a major map exists which outlines the requirements for both programs and includes an agreement on which courses can be shared across the two degrees.

 Other concurrent degree arrangements